 African Americans are disproportionately affected by poverty, food insecurity, and unemployment.
-They are also more likely to receive emergency food assistance than their Latino and white, non-Hispanic peers.
+They are also more likely to receive charitable food assistance than their Latino and white, non-Hispanic peers.

 The Map the Meal Gap analyses demonstrate that unemployment is a major contributing factor to food insecurity.
 Unemployment is significantly higher among African Americans than among white, non-Hispanics.